Questions left unanswered?We’re here to help. Jump into Discord and we’ll get you sorted.

 How does looping (leverage) work?

-Looping is a strategy where you stake an Assured Value Asset (AVA), borrow the reserve asset against its floor value, and use those funds to mint more of the AVA.
-This increases your exposure to the AVA, magnifying both potential gains and losses.Unlike traditional leverage, looping an AVA is free from liquidation risk and interest.
+Looping is a strategy where you stake a navToken, borrow the reserve asset against its floor value, and use those funds to mint more of the navToken.
+This increases your exposure to the navToken, magnifying both potential gains and losses.Unlike traditional leverage, looping an navToken is free from liquidation risk and interest.
 Because the protocol only permits you to borrow up to the asset’s floor price, which is mathematically enforced and can never fall, your debt can never exceed the redeemable value of your collateral.
 Even if the market price drops all the way to the floor, your position remains fully solvent, eliminating the risk of a forced liquidation.
 Do note, however, that “max looping” your position means that if the market price drops to the floor price, your collateral value would be practially equal to your debt, so the position would have no liquid value.
 But, becasue you maintain your collateral, the value of your position will still rise with price.

 Does my staked ANA still earn prANA when I borrow against it?